 Abstract

-The primary challenge to income variability for smallholder farmers in India is the continued dependence on mono crops for most of India’s agricultural producers, accompanied by a lack of irrigation and limited access to jobs off the farm.
-To improve agricultural extension programs and rural development planning in India, it is necessary to understand how agriculture, animal husbandry and irrigation work together to create household incomes.
-The linkages between Farming System (Agriculture), Livestock Ownership, Irrigation Access and Household Income are analysed using data collected from 195 households representaitive of 18 villages in Patan Block of Chhattisgarh in Central India through the use of a structured survey.
-Descriptive Statistical methods along with Comparative Analyses are used to quantify the variablility of income of households from own livelihood sources.
-The Results show that Agriculture is the primary source of income for most households; but that the combination of agriculture with livestock or other business enterprise provides households with greater stability of income.
-Households have greater levels of income when they have access to guaranteed irrigation.
-Livestock provide households with both a supplementary source of income as well as a means of reducing income variability.
-The Results indicate that there is a great need for developing a More Integrated Approach to Agricultural Extension Services that provides farmers with access to animal husbandry support, support for developing a variety of farming systems and enabling them to also participate in Fair and Equitable Access to Irrigation in order to enhance their income security.
+The main challenge to the income diversity of Indian smallholder farmers is the continued reliance on mono-crop for most Indian farmers, coupled with the lack of irrigation and limited access to employment outside the farm.
+To improve rural development and agricultural expansion programmes in India, we need to understand how agriculture, livestock, and irrigation work together to generate household income.
+The link between the agricultural system, livestock holdings, access to irrigation and household income is analysed using data collected from 195 households representing 18 villages in the Patan block of Chhattisgarh in central India through a structured survey.
+Descriptive statistical methods, together with comparative analysis, are used to quantify the variability of household income from own resources.
+The results show that agriculture is the main source of income for the majority of households; however, combining agriculture with livestock or other business activities provides households with more stable income.
+Households have a higher income level if they have access to guaranteed irrigation.
+Livestock provide households with both an additional source of income and a means to reduce income variability.
+The results show that there is a strong need to develop a more integrated approach to agricultural extension services, providing farmers with access to farm support, support for the development of diverse agricultural systems and also fair and equitable access to irrigation to improve their income security.

 Keywords: Agricultural livelihoods; Livestock ownership; Irrigation access; Income variability; Extension services; India